JAIrwin/JAIUserBundle/README.md

 ### Remove Dependency on EWZRecaptchaBundle

 It would be better if there was an optional setting like "use captcha" and then further settings such as only requiring after a certain amount of flooding, and then specifics related to whatever captcha implementation is used in the current project.

-### User Admin Delete User
+### User Admin Features

-I don't know why I didn't notice this omission sooner.
+Delete user should be added to the admin page.
+Currently you can only delete a user by accessing the database directly.

+"Delete Inactive" - Specify a number of days since registration to show accounts that have not been activated.
+View should be a table of inactive users with a checkbox for each, and a "delete marked" button.

+Currently users are selected for editing from a drop-down list of user names.
+Need a "find user" feature to search by user name or email.
+This is especially needed for sites with a large number of users.

 ### User Admin Manage Roles

 This is a little tricky because ideally you should be able to both add roles and change the heirarchy.
 Currently roles are in the database while the heirarchy is in `app/config/security.yml`.